Considering medical weight loss in houston? Start with a consultation.

 - Patients who want a sustainable medical framework rather than a yo-yo diet

-Products used in this treatment: Wegovy (semaglutide, FDA-approved for chronic weight management), Zepbound (tirzepatide, FDA-approved for chronic weight management), Mounjaro (tirzepatide, type 2 diabetes - off-label for weight in some cases), Ozempic (semaglutide, type 2 diabetes)
+Products used in this treatment: Zepbound (tirzepatide, FDA-approved for chronic weight management), Mounjaro (tirzepatide, type 2 diabetes - off-label for weight in some cases)

 How these medications work, briefly